 How to get from Krabi Town to Ao Nang?

-Once you have arrived in Krabi Town from Bangkok and you want to get to the beach as quick as possible, the most logical option would be Ao Nang which is just 18km away.
+Once you have arrived in Krabi Town from Bangkok and you want to get to the beach as quickly as possible, the most logical option would be Ao Nang which is just 18km away.
 The most popular travel option between these two places are the songthaews (shared pick-up taxis) that you can just hail on the street and get in.
 The fare is only 60 Baht and it takes you about 45 minutes to get there.

 For more detailed information check out my guide on how to get from Krabi Town to Ao Nang.